 Templafy also offers a number of additional security-first features including the integration of enterprise identity management (SSO).
 Our integrations with Single Sign-On and existing content applications gather content and employee information and deliver it directly to employee workflows inside content creation applications such as Microsoft Office and Google Workspace.

-When it comes to metadata, Templafy allows different types of classification and metadata to be set up automatically at the very start of the document creation lifestyle.
+When it comes to metadata, Templafy allows different types of classification and metadata to be set up automatically at the very start of the document creation lifecycle.
 Documents can be populated with pre-set company policies, so Managers and employees can rest assured that all documents and company templates contain the right information for corresponding areas such as sensitivity level and user access.
 Additionally, Templafy actively enables Azure Information Protection (AIP) to further identify and safeguard organization’s sensitive information.

 Because Templafy gets data from many sources, including user profiles, integrated systems, or documents, metadata setup and control possibilities are also almost limitless, allowing businesses to develop their document governance strategies as their company grows and security plans evolve.